bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-go/index.md

 3. Adding a gRPC interceptor.
 4. Testing your validation logic.

-::: tip Just need an example?There's an example of Protovalidate for gRPC and Go in [GitHub](https://github.com/bufbuild/buf-examples/tree/main/protovalidate/grpc-go/finish).
+::: tip Just need an example?
+There's an example of Protovalidate for gRPC and Go in [GitHub](https://github.com/bufbuild/buf-examples/tree/main/protovalidate/grpc-go/finish).
 :::

 ## Prerequisites